 Step #4 – Developing Blog & Long-Tailed Content

-If content expansion is the process of developing out core content areas, than this next step is the art of also covering all of the details.
+If content expansion is the process of developing out core content areas, then this next step is the art of also covering all of the details.

 In any business, there is always a ton to say and write about beyond just the main focus areas.
 We are advocates of developing out all of this long-tailed (i.e. not core topics) over time in order to develop a robust set of content that can live on the site and add all sorts of value to clients.